TRACER-LULab/InverseLangevinApproximations.jl/README.md

 # InverseLangevinApproximations

-Main set of models are from "Approximation of the inverse Langevin function revisited" by Radosław Jedynak
+Approximations for the inverse of the Langevin function, ℒ.

 ## Citing